The Science Behind

 |---|---|---|

-| Alpha1 accuracy | Computation against known signals (white noise, 1/f, physiological) | 4/4 PASS |
+| Alpha1 accuracy | Computation against known signals (white noise, 1/f, physiological) | All 4 checks met |

-| Threshold detection | VT1/VT2 crossing on synthetic ramps (gradual, steep, varying gaps) | 4/4 PASS |
+| Threshold detection | VT1/VT2 crossing on synthetic ramps (gradual, steep, varying gaps) | All 4 checks met |

-| Noise robustness | Detection under typical chest strap noise (σ=10ms, 2% ectopic, 1% dropout) | 4/4 PASS |
+| Noise robustness | Detection under typical chest strap noise (σ=10ms, 2% ectopic, 1% dropout) | All 4 checks met |

-| Protocol end-to-end | Full Threshold Finder workout simulation with 5 rider archetypes | 4/4 PASS |
+| Protocol end-to-end | Full Aerobic Threshold Finder workout simulation with 5 rider archetypes | All 4 checks met |

 Noise shifts alpha1 values upward but preserves the descent shape.
-A piecewise linear breakpoint detector finds the inflection point where cardiac control transitions, making threshold detection robust to the artifact levels typical of consumer chest strap monitors.
+A piecewise linear breakpoint detector finds the inflection point where cardiac control transitions, making threshold detection robust to the noise levels typical of consumer chest strap monitors.

 Known Limitations and Honest Gaps